🔒

 Capital Structure & Governance

 FuturePlay utilizes a bifurcated PropCo/OpCo structure to isolate real estate risk from operational risk.
 This institutional-grade framework allows investors to participate in both asset appreciation and high-velocity operating cash flows through a single investment.
+The expanded campus footprint — including the boutique hotel, tree cabin village, beer garden, and food cart plaza — creates diversified revenue layers that strengthen the OpCo's cash flow profile and the PropCo's NOI stability.

 EntityFunctionValue Driver